ziglang/zig/CONTRIBUTING.md

 #### Testing Non-Native Architectures with QEMU

-The Linux CI server additionally has qemu installed and sets `-Denable-qemu`.
+The Linux CI server additionally has qemu installed and sets `-fqemu`.
 This provides test coverage for, e.g. aarch64 even on x86_64 machines.
 It's recommended for Linux users to install qemu and enable this testing option when editing the standard library or anything related to a non-native